Print this Page

 Note that the album_art_names= line is broken here, in the real file it must be one long line.
 I have split the media_dir paths in Audio, Video and Fotos.
 This is not needed for MiniDLNA but other programs and humans that use these directories like it better this way.

-:: Starting minidlna [DONE]
+Starting minidlna done.

 Cache maintenance.

 MiniDLNA has a cache with the thumbnails of the audio (mp3, flac etc) files.
 The default location of that cache is /tmp or /var/cache/minidlna if you have set this in /etc/minidlna.conf.
 MiniDLNA automatic adds new thumbnails when you add new music, but if you move, rename or delete music the thumbnails will not follow.
 So after a long time there can be a lot of orphaned thumbnails in your cache.
-In Arch Linux you can (as root) clean and rebuild the cache with the following command:
+In Slackware Linux you can (as root) clean and rebuild the cache with the following command:

-:: Stopping minidlna [DONE]
+Stopping minidlna done.

-:: Cleaning minidlna cache [DONE]
+Cleaning minidlna cache done.

-:: Starting minidlna [DONE]
+Starting minidlna done.

 This command returns quite fast, but in the background the cache will be rebuild and depending on the size of your collection, this can take a while.
 In that cache directory you will also find a logfile, in that file you can see the cache rebuilding.